 You’ve decided you need to hire a home carer, but this can be a daunting task regardless if it is an existing role which needs replacement, or if it’s an entirely new role.
-There can be many challenges, and it’s part of the recruitment process to overcome them.
+There can be quite some challenges when looking to hire a home carer.
+However, it’s part of the recruitment process to overcome them.

 Ultimately you want complete peace of mind that your loved one is being cared for well, given both the emotional, mental and physical support they deserve.

 Here are five challenges you might face, and ways to overcome them when hiring a home carer.

 1. Deciding you need a carer

 The first, and probably the most difficult challenge faced when looking to hire a home carer is deciding that you (or your loved one) needs one in the first place.
 It can be hard for someone to come to terms with the fact that they are not as independent as they used to be.
 And that they are unable to do some of the things that were once easy.
 They probably value their independence and may worry about being a burden.
 However, it may be that you are currently caring for your family member yourself.
 Or maybe you are unable to care for them due to other responsibilities but know that they need help.

 There are ways to overcome this resistance – by hiring a home carer you may be able to help your loved one to stay in their own home for longer.
 Therefore, make sure you ensure them that the best way to stay independent in their own home is to hire a home carer.
 It’s good to talk about hiring a home care as a positive thing, making your loved ones life easier, maintaining independence, preventing injury and allowing them to enjoy more time at home.